ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteH7/README.md

 ## FrSky Telemetry

-FrSky Telemetry is supported using the T6 pin (UART6 transmit).
-You need to set the following parameters to enable support for FrSky S.PORT
+FrSky Telemetry is supported using the Tx pin of any UART including SERIAL6/UART6 .
+You need to set the following parameters to enable support for FrSky S.PORT (example shows SERIAL6).
+Note this assumes the RC input is using default (ALT_BRD_CONFIG =0).
+Obviously, if using ALT_BRD_CONFIG = 1 for full duplex RC prtocols, you must a different UART for FrSky Telemetry.

   - SERIAL6_PROTOCOL 10
   - SERIAL6_OPTIONS 7